pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb.md

 So that's 3 actual characters that we just lost, leaving us with only 13 bytes of payload.
 With 13 bytes (characters), it's pretty much impossible to execute anything meaningful.

-The only way to get our command executed is to use *printf* to print bytes to a **command file**, and then execute it as a shell script.
+Our solution was to trigger the bug many times, building up a desired **command file** on the target, one character at a time.
+Then we trigger the bug one final time to execute the command file as a shell script.

-Consider for example that to append the character 'a' to a file 'z', we can do the following:
+For example that to append the character 'a' to a file 'z', we can do the following:

 ```
 printf 'a'>>z